-Hello and welcome to the place of delicious recipes and simple homemaking!
+Hello and welcome to the place of old fashioned homemaking!

 My name is Naomi.